 Adventure Diaries: Alex Ingle – The Greenland Expedition

 Alex Ingle is a photographer and glaciologist specialising in marine research.
-On his Greenland expedition he worked alongside the CALVE research team and wrote a log allowing us a glimpse into the wonderful world of science research.
+On his Greenland expedition, he worked alongside the CALVE research team and wrote a log allowing us a glimpse into the wonderful world of scientific research.

-With one night to turn around we assemble at the Greenland Institute of Natural Resources (GNIR) in Nuuk at 7am, ready to head into the field.
-Unfortunately one of the terrestrial team is struck down with gastroenteritis, so we delay for 24 hours and take stock the next morning.
+With one night to turn around, we assemble at the Greenland Institute of Natural Resources (GNIR) in Nuuk at 7am, ready to head into the field.
+Unfortunately, one of the terrestrial team is struck down with gastroenteritis, so we delay for 24 hours and take stock the next morning.
 That gives us time to sort our kit, test flares and properly prepare ourselves for the adventure ahead.
-A group of field biologists heading home leave some supplies for us – freeze dried food, porridge and a box of Russian rifle ammo – a reminder of the slim but real possibility of encountering a bear.
+A group of field biologists heading home leaves some supplies for us, freeze-dried food, porridge and a box of Russian rifle ammo.
+A reminder of the slim but real possibility of encountering a bear.